TransitSurveyor/README/README.md

   + Android client for field collection
   + written in Java, preloaded with sample data from TriMet
 + [API](https://github.com/TransitSurveyor/API)
-  + server API for recieving data from clients
+  + server API for receiving data from clients
   + written in Python using Flask
   + uses PostgreSQL
   + deployed using NginX and uWSGI
-  + repo contains setup script needed to build database with sample data and deploy using an Ubunutu server
+  + repo contains setup script needed to build database with sample data and deploy using an Ubuntu server
 + [Data](https://github.com/TransitSurveyor/Data)
   + contains sample source data required to build data dependencies
   + a simple python script that generates the data inputs required by **API** and **MobileSurveyor** from the source data